Editors’ Introduction

 Now, 11 years later, she is about to publish Here Where We Live Is Our Country, an epic history of the Jewish movement that refused Zionism’s pressure to colonize and subjugate another people.
 It’s been largely erased from history, Molly argues, because of its opposition to Zionism — and her new book is an attempt to ensure it’s not forgotten.

-We’re pleased to share Molly’s Foreword ahead of publication next week.
-If you upgrade your subscription to The Key to the Bookshelf tier or above, you will receive Here Where We Live Is Our Country in the mail, along with an exclusive postcard with artwork by Molly herself.
+Subscribe to The Key at the Bookshelf tier today to receive Here Where We Live Is Our Country in the mail, along with this exclusive postcard with artwork by Molly herself.

 Artwork postcard by Molly Crabapple featuring her illustration above an election flyer from Volkovsyk in 1938: “The Jewish masses must clearly and openly declare: We are not foreigners!
 We will not leave!
 We will fight for our freedom and rights, together with Polish workers and peasants.
 And if the Zionists … raise a hand to hinder our struggle, then we will kick them off the Jewish street.”